biomejs/website/src/content/docs/blog/roadmap-2025.md

 ---
 title: Roadmap 2025 and Biome 2.0
-summary: "A look at what 2025 will bring for us: Biome 2.0, enterprise support, and our roadmap"
+excerpt: "A look at what 2025 will bring for us: Biome 2.0, enterprise support, and our roadmap"
 authors:
   - arendjr
   - team